-Upon completion of all instructions of the escrow, closing can take place.
-All debts and fees are taken and paid off at this time (covering expenses such as title insurance, inspections, real estate commissions).
-Title to the home is then given to you as new homeowner and correct title insurance is issued as outlined in the escrow policy.
+You're ready to close when all steps are complete in escrow process.
+All outstanding payments and fees are taken and paid off at this time (covering expenses such as title insurance, inspections, real estate commissions).
+Title to the home is then transferred to you as new owner and appropriate title insurance is issued as outlined in the escrow policy.

 At the close of escrow, in an acceptable form to the escrow.
 As your real estate agent, I'll inform you of the acceptable way of paying.